OttiV/Grozeries-Client/README.md

 ```
 run npm install to install dependencies and run npm start to start the dev server.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.
 ```